g-s-k/parsley/README.md

 what if scheme...but rust. still working on a backronym.

-## helpful hints

-- only builds on nightly
+`cargo install parsley` installs the interpreter - see the [docs](https://docs.rs/parsley) if you want to use it as a library.

+## on the horizon

-- poor test coverage
+- improve test coverage, especially e2e tests
-- i have no idea what i'm doing
+- (eventually) build on stable. blockers are:
+  - `box_syntax` and `box_patterns` features
+  - `quicli` dependency

 ## License